Isle of Wight ferry beginners' guide

 - Lymington to Isle of Wight (Yarmouth) – 40 minutes – Wightlink Ferries (click here for Wightlink timetable)

-The Southampton to Isle of Wight and Portsmouth to Isle of Wight crossings require a drive through fairly busy cities, whilst the Lymington to Isle of Wight crossing requires a scenic (i.e. slow) drive through the New Forest.
+The Southampton to Isle of Wight and Portsmouth to Isle of Wight crossings require a drive through fairly busy cities.
+The Lymington to Isle of Wight crossing requires a scenic (i.e. slow) drive through the New Forest.

 Foot passenger ferries to the Isle of Wight: